Hi! Thanks for visiting!!!

 I hadn’t considered the empty nest.
 I mean, I was so busy in the details of the process (college interview, tours, FAFSA, application, etc.) that I hadn’t thought about what the following year would look like for me.
 Plus, I would think, “She’s not leaving home permanently, she’ll be home in the summer and breaks-,”

 Can We Be Real For a Minute?

 You know how you say something out loud and it hits you: as if someone just struck a gong near your noggin’?

 Yeah, that was this for me.
 “Summer and breaks.
 Only summer and breaks.
 How long is the semester?
 Wait, how many weeks until we see her?”

 And I was cut short of the prep time by four years, so I had to become okay with ALL of it real fast.
 I had to stop dodging the fact that she wouldn’t be here to check on daily which allows me to be automatically included in the big things and the little things.

 Well, I had work to do.

 I handle things pretty well on the outside, but inside I was a mess.
 I did firmly believe that our daughter attending that particular school at that specific time was the right thing for her.
 Was it the right thing for me?
 I had to get to a place where I believed it was so that I could be the best thing for myself to allow me to become my own best friend, the best wife and best mother I am capable of being.

 The Best Lesson

 So, I worked on it.
 I worked hard on it.
 There were, and still are, easier days and more difficult days – that is how life works, anyway, right?
-I now focus on leaning into the difficult days, rather than fighting them – isn’t easy but it is life changing (I’ve lost
+I now focus on leaning into the difficult days, rather than fighting them – no, it isn’t easy but it is life changing (I’ve lost

 35 40 45 50 pounds as a side note!), and, now, even when I fail (because I am human), the growth in my life is crazy-incredible.